ItzPike/DBM-Rawdata-Releases/Giveaway Rewritten/README.md

 These events that are **REQUIRED** for the command to work

 - giveawayStart - Creates and checks for required files on startup
-- giveawayStart - Searches for giveaways that ended and draws a winner from them
+- giveawayCheck - Searches for giveaways that ended and draws a winner from them

 ## Warning
 These commands were all tested inside the windows command line and not ran within DBM